kununu/data-fixtures/docs/FixtureTypes/doctrine-dbal-connection-fixtures.md

 # Doctrine DBAL Connection Fixtures
 -------------------------------

-The `ConnectionFixtures` allows you to load data fixtures for any Connection from the [Doctrine DBAL](https://github.com/doctrine/dbal).
+The `Doctrine DBAL Connection Fixtures` allows you to load data fixtures for any Connection configured with [Doctrine DBAL](https://github.com/doctrine/dbal).

 ## Install